hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-patient-intro.md

 By making `name.use` a Must Support data element, this profile explicitly supports representation and exchange of the Name to Use data element (as defined in the [HL7 Cross Paradigm Implementation Guide: Gender Harmony - Sex and Gender Representation, Edition 1](https://hl7.org/xprod/ig/uv/gender-harmony/informative1/)).
 Name to Use is represented using ‘usual’ in `name.use`.
 It should be noted that, `name.period` is not a Must Support data element in this version of the profile.

+<b>Sex Assigned at Birth​</b>

+By making `Patient.extension(recordedSexOrGender/sexAssignedAB)` a Must Support data element, this profile explicitly supports representation and exchange of the Sex Assigned at Birth data element (as defined in the [Australian Core Data for Interoperability (AUCDI) Release 1 Draft for Comment](https://confluence.csiro.au/display/FHIR/AUCDI+Release+1)  and [HL7 Cross Paradigm Implementation Guide: Gender Harmony - Sex and Gender Representation, Edition 1](https://hl7.org/xprod/ig/uv/gender-harmony/informative1/)).

 ### Profile specific implementation guidance
 - An individual's IHI **SHOULD** be used in `Patient.identifier` if available, in preference to Medicare or DVA numbers
 - See the [Representing communication preferences](general-guidance.html#representing-communication-preferences) section for guidance